 Instead of passively suffering, you spend your time actively processing.
 Instead of believing there’s nothing you can do to help yourself, you spend your time actively learning how to help yourself.

-And while you consider that, also consider this:
+And while you consider that, also consider this…

-You can either hold on to the hurt or you let the hurt go—but you cannot do both.
-If you choose one, you automatically discard the other.
-So the way I see it, the real question facing you today is this: Do I want to keep holding on to the hurt, or am I ready to let it go?
+You can either hold on to the hurt, or you can let the hurt go!
+But you can’t do both.
+Here’s what I mean.
+When you choose one, you automatically discard the other.
+So the way I see it… the real question facing you today is this: “Do I want to keep holding on to all of this hurt, or am I ready to let it go?”

-Then I’d like to spend the next few minutes giving you a brief introduction to my Betrayed Partner Recovery home study online course, telling you about how it works, what makes it unique, and what you can expect— all with an eye towards helping you determine whether or not this course would be helpful to you.
+Then I’d like to spend the next few minutes giving you a brief introduction to my home study for helping betrayed partners like yourself do exactly that.
+Keep reading, and I will share with you why I created it, how it works, what makes it unique, and what you can expect to learn from it — all with an eye towards helping you determine whether or not this course would be helpful to you.